Can You Paint Radiators ? - Query Answered

 You certainly can paint your radiators, and it can be a great way to improve their appearance and protect them from rusting.
 However, it is important to use the correct good quality paint and do the right preparation necessary to ensure that the paint adheres correctly, and does not chip or flake over time.

-By following these simple steps and following any manufacturer's instructions, you can give your radiators a fresh new look, keep them in good condition and energy efficient for years to come.
+By abiding by my simple steps and following any manufacturer's instructions, you can give your radiators a fresh new look, and keep them in good condition and energy efficient for years to come.